jgensler8/gbdk_bad_examples/README.md

 Want to see and feel its limitations before you start?
 You're in the right place!

+I also wrote a longer form blog post here: https://jeffzzq.medium.com/some-limitations-of-the-game-boy-67d94a8afb8a

 ## Examples

 ### 0: nothing